 The Yorkshire Poll Tax Rolls of 1379 list the following: Willelmus de Newsom, dwelling at Newsholm; Alicia de Neusom; and Willelmus de Newsome.

 Newsham Abbey was an abbey in Newsham, a small hamlet north of Brocklesby village in Lincolnshire.
 The abbey was the first Premonstratensian house established in England, in 1143.
 It was suppressed in 1536, and today parts of the abbey are visible as earthworks.

 Early History of the Newsam family

-Another 161 words (12 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newsam research.
+Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsam History in all our PDF Extended History products and printed products wherever possible.

 Newsam Spelling Variations

 Newsam has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Newsam have been found, including Newsham, Newsam, Newsone, Newson, Newsholme, Newsun and many more.